hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 ## __MemoizeLSB

 This is like [<<__Memoize>>](#__memoize), but the cache has Late Static Binding.
 Each subclass has its own memoize cache.

+Similarly, you can clear the cache and avoid potential memory leaks with `HH\clear_lsb_memoization`.

 ## __MockClass